“Don’t think what if I’m wrong – think what if I’m right? “

 How to raise a concern

->

-> • Approach the Designated Safeguarding Lead (DSL), Ms. Dawn Semple, as soon as you feel you can.
+• Approach the Designated Safeguarding Lead (DSL), Ms. Yolande Farrell, as soon as you feel you can.
 If the DSL is not available you must speak to the deputy Designated Safeguarding Lead Mrs Zarkar Akhtar.

-> • Try to pinpoint exactly what practice is concerning you and why.
+• Try to pinpoint exactly what practice is concerning you and why.

 • If your concern is about your immediate manager/owner, speak to another senior member of staff.
 If you feel you need to take it to someone outside the setting, contact the Safeguarding Team at Waltham Forest.